 Once you find a reputable company, they will take your manuscript and illustrations and put the book together for you.

 Just be sure the self-publishing company handles children’s picture books.
 This is very important.
+And make sure the illustrators they hire are experienced.

 AGAIN, be careful.